jjungmincho/jjungmincho/README.md

 - 🌱 I’m currently learning JavaScript and Python.
 - 🤔 I’m looking for help with SQL 😭
 - 💬 Ask me anything about HTML and CSS!
 I am happy to help you out! 🤗
-- 📫 How to reach me: https://www.linkedin.com/in/jjungmincho/
+- 📫 How to reach me: https://www.linkedin.com/in/jjungmincho/ or jungmincho2021@gmail.com
 - ⚡ Fun fact: I recently started learning Italian 😊

 ### Languages and frameworks